 What Exactly is CBG (Cannabigerol)?

 Another difference between the two cannabinoids is how they work within the body.
-CBD is typically used to relieve inflammation and pain in response to physical issues, whereas CBG is most effective when targeting neurological areas, such as depression and anxiety.
+There are various ways to use CBD to relieve inflammation and pain in response to physical issues.
+However, CBG is most effective when targeting neurological areas, such as depression and anxiety.

 What Does CBG Do?